Inflation in Bulgaria

-Consumer prices remained unchanged from the previous month in December, following a 0.1% month-on-month dip in November.
-According to the Statistical Institute, December’s reading largely reflected higher prices for housing, water, electricity, gas and other fuels being offset by lower food prices.
+Consumer prices rose a soft 0.1% from the previous month in May, following April’s 0.5% increase.
+According to the Statistical Institute, May’s outturn largely reflected higher prices for food and non-alcoholic beverages, and transport.

-FocusEconomics Consensus Forecast panelists expect inflation to end 2019 at 2.9%, which is down 0.1 percentage points from last month’s estimate.
-For 2020, panelists see inflation ending the year at 2.7%.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.8% in 2019, which is unchanged from last month’s estimate.
+For 2020, panelists see inflation averaging 2.6%.